andrese52/epp_workshop_web/content/morning/unix_essentials.md

 >mito_A_nidulans_FGSC_A4 (33227 nucleotides)
 ```

+This is how the answer looks like.
 Now, this is a piece of cake!
+I made it super easy for you!